-Challenge number Detail of challenge 1 Our internal diagnosis for pupils indicates that 24% of those joining us in Year 7 are in the bottom profile of standardised attainment compared to the national average, which includes a significant proportion of disadvantaged pupils.
-This is especially prevalent in Maths, where 33% of pupils are in the bottom profile.
-15% of those are in the bottom profile in Vocabulary.
+Challenge number Detail of challenge 1 Our internal diagnosis for pupils indicates that 19% of those joining us in Year 7 are in the bottom profile of standardised attainment compared to the national average, which includes a significant proportion of disadvantaged pupils.
+25% of pupils are in the bottom profile for maths.
+24% are in the bottom profile in vocabulary.
 2 Our internal diagnosis for pupils indicates that those eligible for pupil premium are not as strong with their reading as their peers.
 This is true across both Key Stages 3 and 4.
 This impacts on progress in all subject areas.
-3 Pupils in Year 11 eligible for pupil premium are forecasted to achieve results which amount to +0.02 Progress 8.
-Though this is positive and higher than the national average, there remains a gap between those not eligible for pupil premium in our school 4 Attendance and punctuality: Pupil's eligible for pupil premium across all year groups is not as strong as those not eligible.
+3 Pupils in Year 11 eligible for pupil premium are forecasted to achieve results that amount to +0.20 Progress 8.
+Though this is positive and higher than the national average, there remains a gap between those not eligible for pupil premium in our school 4 Attendance and punctuality: For pupils eligible for pupil premium across all year groups, these are not as strong as those not eligible.
 Though this differs across year groups there is a noticeable gap in Years 9-11.
 Pupils eligible for pupil premium are also more likely to be late to school.
 This is the case across the year groups.
 This has an academic impact on missed learning.
-5 Though behaviour has noticeably improved across the school, 55% of negative behaviour points were received by pupils eligible for pupil premium in Autumn 1a, thus disproportionately received by disadvantaged pupils.
-60% of red stamps given were received by pupils eligible for pupil premium; a red stamp means a pupil must leave the lesson.
+5 Though behaviour has noticeably improved across the school, 47% of amber stamps were given to pupils eligible for pupil premium in term 1a of 2022-23.
+58% of red stamps given in the same half term were received by pupils eligible for pupil premium; a red stamp means a pupil must leave the lesson.
 This therefore impacts progress directly in that lesson.
-Of the 14 fixed term exclusions for Autumn 1a, 11 were for pupils eligible for pupil premium.
+Of the 12 fixed term exclusions for Autumn 1a, 6 were for pupils eligible for pupil premium.
 6 Our assessments, observations and discussions with pupils and families suggest that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
 These findings are backed up by several national studies.
+7 Homework: pupils struggling to complete homework disproportionally represent pupils eligible for pupil premium (48% of those not completing homework are disadvantaged).
+This impacts on progress in all subject areas.